Skip to main content

 "Aida" is a story of love, war and betrayal and focuses on the love between a captive Ethiopian princess Aida by the Egyptians and Radamès, the Egyptian captain of the Guard who defeats the invading troops of her father.
 Radamès, struggles to choose between his love for her and his loyalty to the King of Egypt.
 To complicate the story further, the King's daughter Amneris is in love with Radamès, although he does not return her feelings.

-In Act One, Radamès sings his fiery love for Aida, in aria Celeste Aida (Divine Aida), one of Verdi's most beautiful love songs.
+In Act I, Radamès reveals his ardent love for Aida in the aria Celeste Aida (“Heavenly Aida”), one of Verdi’s most luminous and noble love arias.

 Comments